mirth-lang/mirth/docs/intro-to-mirth.md

 If something in this file does not work in the current version of mirth in this repository, please [raise an issue](https://github.com/mirth-lang/mirth/issues) so we can fix this tutorial.
 Thank you!

-## Getting Started
+## First Steps

+First we need to download, build, and install mirth.

-On Mac and Linux, assuming you have a C compiler, Make, and git installed, the following instructions ought to work:
+On Mac and Linux, assuming you have a C compiler, `make`, and `git`, the following instructions should work:

 - Download the repository into a `mirth` folder: `git clone https://github.com/mirth-lang/mirth`